ke177409/Kara-Evans/README.md

 * Carefully prepared cord blood units for dispatch to transplant recipients and research clients, adhering to strict protocols and quality standards.

 ## Laboratory Assistant | Cleveland Cord Blood Center, November 2017-October 2018
-* Documented laboratory data in Microsoft Excel and CordSource, a web-based application designed for the storage and tracking of clinical data related to cellular therapy products.
+* Documented laboratory data in Excel and CordSource, a web-based application designed for the storage and tracking of clinical data related to cellular therapy products.
-* Executed routine maintenance procedures on laboratory equipment to ensure its continued functionality and reliability.
+* Executed routine maintenance procedures on laboratory equipment to ensure its continued functionality.

 ## Laboratory Technician | Cleveland Clinic, September 2015-November 2017
-* Accurately documented patient data and entered laboratory specimen orders.
-* Maintained comprehensive specimen tracking records through the utilization of the laboratory information management system.
+* Accelerated patient sample processing by accurately inputting patient data and test orders into laboratory information management system.
-* Employed strong decision-making abilities to efficiently resolve sample-related issues.
+* Independently fielded questions and issues for team members using effective decision-making.
-* Maintained timely and effective communication with hospital staff concerning patient samples, ensuring a smooth workflow.
+* Maintained timely and effective communication with hospital staff concerning patient samples.

 ## Analyst | CWM Environmental, August 2014-September 2015
-* Conducted environmental analyses on industrial waste samples utilizing a laboratory information management system.
+* Conducted environmental analyses on industrial waste samples.
-* Monitored the status of samples to ensure compliance with client-specific deadlines.
+* Supported clients by answering questions using knowledge of testing and operational requirements.
+* Diligently recorded client data and sample results in laboratory information management system.

 # Other Employment
 ## Optometric Technician | Dr. Jodi Rowson & Associates, January 2023-present
-* Enter patient information into the electronic health record system.
+* Collect patient medical history information and conduct basic eye examination tests.
+* Resolve patient inquiries using empathic customer service skills to maintain patient trust and satisfaction.
-* Liaise with insurance companies to secure patient eligibility details and initiate prior authorization requests.
+* Communicate with insurance companies to obtain patient eligibility details and authorizations.
-* Conduct preliminary patient assessments prior to examinations.
-* Manage appointment scheduling and provide support for patient inquiries.
+* Maintain detailed and well-documented health records in electronic practice management system.

 # Interested?
 ## Send e-mails to **kara.e177409 at gmail dot com**